-2.3 Impact of culling strategies on vital rates
+2.3 Assessing the impact of culling strategies

-Over the high culling period, i.e. from 2006 onwards, strategies differed between Great Britain to France.
-In Great Britain, culling mostly occurred in winter, i.e. before the breeding period (53.4% of adults were shot before the 30th May), whereas it was mostly done in summer in France, i.e. during and after the breeding period (81.6% of adults were shot after the 30th May).
-We compared the population growth of the two populations in light of the difference between the two strategies and we assessed the respective response of the vital rates by comparing the average values over the high culling period to proxies of maximum vital rates estimated when both populations reached their maximum growth (see Section 2.2).
-In France, a LIFE project was implemented from early 2019 to intensify the culling pressure, especially during winter and spring.
-We therefore excluded the FR time series from 2019 in order to provide a comparison of homogeneous culling strategies.
+During period when culling effort was high (i.e. from 2006 onwards), eradication strategies differed between Great Britain to France.
+In Great Britain, culling mostly occurred in winter (53.4% of adults were shot before the 30th May), whereas it was mostly done during the breeding period in France (81.6% of adults were shot after the 30th May).
+We assessed whether or not these different strategies had a different impact on populations by comparing growth rates and the relative effects of both recruitment and survival on them (by comparing the average values over the high culling effort period to proxies of maximum vital rates estimated when both populations reached their maximum growth, see Section 2.2).
+In France, a LIFE project was implemented by early 2019 to intensify the culling effort, especially during winter and spring.
+We therefore excluded the FR time series from 2019 onward in order to provide a comparison of homogeneous culling strategies.

+2.4 Statistical framework

-For all the sub-models in Section 2, the Bayesian framework was used for its efficiency and simplicity to propagate error through the parameters.
+We used the bayesian framework to implement all sub-models presented in Section 2.
+The Bayesian framework is both straightforward and efficient to propagate error through the parameters.
 We used uninformative priors on all parameters.
-As the maximum growth rate is a life history trait expected to be stable among populations of a given species, we used an uninformative hierarchical prior for this parameter.
-We generated three chains of length 500,000, with a thinning of 10 to avoid autocorrelation in the samples, and we discarded the first 2,000 samples as burn-in.
-Chain convergence was assessed using the Gelman and Rubin convergence diagnostic (R<1.1, Gelman & Rubin (1992)).
-We fit the models using NIMBLE (de Valpine et al., 2017) run from R (R Core Team, 2022).
+As, for a given species, the maximum growth rate is a life history trait expected to be stable among populations, we used an uninformative hierarchical prior for this parameter.
+We generated three chains of length 500,000, with a thinning of 10 to avoid autocorrelation in the samples, discarding the first 2,000 samples as burn-in.
+We assessed chain convergence using the Gelman and Rubin convergence diagnostic (R<1.1, Gelman & Rubin (1992)).
+Models were fitted using NIMBLE (de Valpine et al., 2017) run from R (R Core Team, 2022).
 Data and code are available here: https://github.com/adri-tab/Ruddy_duck_vital_rates.
 The values X[Y; Z] reported in Section 3 are the medians and the associated boundaries of the 95% confidence interval of posterior distributions.
-The median was preferred to the mean because of its robustness to skewed distribution.
+We preferred the median to the mean because of its robustness to skewed distribution.

 3 Results

-3.1 Estimates of vital rates
+3.1 Estimating vital rates

-The method successfully provided estimates and associated uncertainty of immature proportion in both wintering populations.
-Adult survival rate and recruitment rate, i.e. the two components of the population growth rate, were also estimated by the method successfully (Figure 3.1).
+The method successfully provided estimates and associated uncertainty for the proportion of immatures in both wintering populations.
+Similarly, adult survival and recruitment rates, i.e. the two components accounting for population growth rate, derived from our model were compatible with expected values (values observed in natural conditions) (Figure 3.1).

-Figure 3.1: Changes in the proportion of immatures and the vital rates in light of the culling pressure for both populations; bars define the 95% confidence intervals
+Figure 3.1: Temporal changes in the proportions of immatures and the vital rates depending on the culling pressure Ruddy duck populations of Great-Britain (GB) and France (FR) as derived from our “changes in apparent sex-ratio model of population dynamics” (vertical bars represents the 95% confidence intervals).

-The proportion of males in adults, which is a prerequisite to infer the proportion of immatures, was estimated at 0.60 [0.59; 0.61].
-The immature proportion ranged from 0.16 [0.07; 0.24] to 0.54 [0.44; 0.62].
-The lower values were similar for the two populations, but the range of the proportions of immatures in the GB population was far more limited (upper value : 0.30 [0.14; 0.45]).
-As opposed to the FR population, there were no significant differences from a year to another because all estimates overlapped with each other.
-The proportion of immatures was relatively stable over time in the GB populations, while a slight decrease was observed for the FR population.
+Observed proportions of males in adults, which is a prerequisite to infer the median proportion of immatures, was estimated at 0.60 [0.59; 0.61], ranging from 0.16 [0.07; 0.24] to 0.54 [0.44; 0.62] depending on population (country) and year.
+The lowest values were similar for the two populations, but the range in the median proportions of immatures in the GB population was far more limited (upper value GB: 0.30 [0.14; 0.45], FR: 0.??
+[0.XX; 0.YY]).

+Between-years changes in male proportions were significant in FR but not in GB.
+Similarly, the proportions of immatures derived from the model were relatively stable over years in the GB population, while it decreased slightly in FR (Fig. 3.1).